Freiling87/CCU/CCU/Scratchpad.md

 P_InvDatabase.FillAgent_LoadoutBadge
 ###				C	Add latest commit ID to dll filename
 Will make easier to track bug reports
+##		CT	Passive
+###			T	Immovable
+Test
+###			T	Blinker*
+Blink to a random nearby spot when hit
+This is valid for player characters, so might need to be another mod
+###			T	Concealed Carrier
+Hides weapon when out of combat.
+###			C	Explodevice Eligible
+agent.canExplosiveStimulate
+###			C	Holographic
+Ghostlike, not necessarily gibbable (Use Supernatural for that)
+###			C	Immobile
+Can't move (for turret types)
+###			C	Mute Dialogue
+Cancels possible immersion-breaking dialogue tailored to vanilla NPCs
+###			C	Oblivious
+Doesn't care about destroyed property, dead teammates, or noises in restricted areas.
+But will enter combat if their teammates do.
+###			C	Psychic Shield
+Wiki: "The Alien is unaffected by mind altering items such as a Hypnotizer or Haterator, but can be affected by items like Rage Poison or the Satellite's Happy Waves."
+###			C	Reviveable (Infinite)
+Instead of dying, agent will be Injured instead.
+Player can revive them or hire someone to do it unlimited times.
+###			C	Reviveable (One)
+Instead of dying, agent will be Injured instead.
+Player can revive them or hire someone to do it once.
+###			C	Reviver
+If hired and surviving, will revive the player once
+###			C	Spidey-Sensitive
+When alerted, immediately enters combat with perp (no search necessary)
+###			C	Statue
+Remove colors
+Tint white
+Make stationary, Invincible, non-reactive
+###			C	Stinky Aura
+Werewolf A-were-ness works on this character
+###			C	Supernatural
+Ghost Gibber works
+###			C	Tattletale
+Reports ALL crimes to alarm button
+###			C	Unappetizing
+Can't be bitten/cannibalized
+###			C	Translucent
+Ghost visual effect
+###			C	Unchallenging
+No XP for neutralization
+###			C	Vision Beams (Cop Bot)
+DW
+###			C	Zombified
+Agent.zombified
+Agent.customZombified
+###			√	Berserk (Declined)
+Rel General - Hostile to All
+###			√	Crusty
+Complete
+###			√	Extortable
+Complete
+###			C!
+Guilty
+####			C!
+Cascade to Employees
+SetRelationshipOriginal, under Drug Dealer
+###			√	Indestructible
+Complete
+###			√	Innocent
+Complete
+###			√	Not Vincible
+Complete
+###			√	Possessed
+Complete
+###			√	Status Effect Immune
+Complete
+###			√	Z-Infected
+Complete
 ##			P	1.0.0 Changelog
 An Asterisk (*) Next to a name indicates a Player feature.
 This means it will be accessible by players, and won't have all the [CCU] name prefixes that Designer-only content has.